ClusterHQ/flocker/docs/architecture.rst

 ================

 Flocker is a suite of software that runs on top of an existing operating system.
-The operating system may be running directly on hardware (¨bare metal¨) or in a virtualized environment.
+The operating system may be running directly on hardware (“bare metal”) or in a virtualized environment.
-Throughout this documentation this operating system is referred to as the ¨base system¨.
+Throughout this documentation this operating system is referred to as the “base system”.

-Flocker manages one guest operating system (presently limited to a Linux distribution) using a ¨container¨ technology (chroot, LXC, Docker, etc).
+Flocker manages one guest operating system (presently limited to a Linux distribution) using a “container” technology (chroot, LXC, Docker, etc).
-Throughout this documentation this operating system is referred to as the ¨user system¨.
+Throughout this documentation this operating system is referred to as the “user system”.
 All persistent state associated with the user system is the single filesystem associated with it.
-This is referred to as the ¨user filesystem¨.
+This is referred to as the “user filesystem”.

 Flocker depends on many services from the base system but there are a few in particular that it depends on to a much greater degree.